-I am trying to drive a lot of new technology adoption through the business in order to make us more efficient and productive.
+I am trying to drive a lot of new technology adoption throughout the business in order to make us more efficient and productive.
 Sometimes I think my staff are going to fire me!
-Also, I think there is a lot of scope for wineries to actually work together, and find scale through partnering with each.
+Also, I think there is a lot of scope for wineries to actually work together, and find scale through partnering with one another.

 Fairview has goats.
 Vergenoegd has ducks.
 Backsberg has... ?

 Trees.
 We are tree-huggers, and we have 1000s of trees on the property.

 What are you excited about in the wine industry, both locally in SA and abroad?
 Are there any developments that are blowing your hair back?

 South Africa still has some huge opportunities in export markets.
 The US and China markets are essentially a blank slate for South African wines.
 If we can do well there, that would be incredibly exciting.

 Simon, what's your favourite Backsberg wine? - and when you're not drinking your own stuff, what tickles your palate?